ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/README.md

 ### RED TEAM Pen Test

-For this scenerio I will be using my KALI LINUX Virtual Machine to attack the following CAPSTONE Virtual Machine.
+For this scenario I will be using my AZURE KALI LINUX Virtual Machine to attack the following CAPSTONE Virtual Machine.

 * KALLI LINUX VM: